tensorbase/tensorbase.github.io/_posts/2021-06-08-sql_on_riscv_in_rust.md

 </div>
 <p align="center">Boot TensorBase up from a SD card</p>

 In this query, we count the number of nyc taxi record in every year in the 100 million dataset.
 The result is ridiculously 100s, which is 30x slower than that of x86 core.
-Considering we only use a 1 GHz core, it is seemly accepted.
+Considering we only use a single 1GHz core, it is seemly accepted.
 However, it is observed that we have not made fully optimizations on kernels for all arch-es, which is the next step we want to help with community.

 ## Future